webbedfeet/COVID19Book/index.md

 ---
-title: "Understanding the COVID-19 pandemic"
+title: "Examine the COVID-19 pandemic with data"
-subtitle: "A data-driven approach using the sars2pack R package"
+subtitle: "Using R and public data resources"
 author:
   - "Vincent Carey"
   - "Charles Morefield"